Women in 1970s Francoist Spain: 1973

 Carrero Blanco was assassinated in 1973 by ETA.
 For many people in Spain, the period that marked the beginning transition of Spain to a democracy occurred on 20 December 1973 with the death of Luis Carrero Blanco as a result of an attack by ETA.

 Genoveve Forest Tarat played a critical role in ETA's assassination of Spanish Premier Admiral Carrero Blanco on 12 December 1973.

-The Código Penal de 1963 sees a new penal code established in Spain, with the abortion laws being pretty much repeated verbatim from the 1941 laws.
-Minor modifications were done that impacted things like fines given to doctors for conducting abortions and against pharmacists for providing drugs to assist women in having abortions.
-When the Código Penal again in 1973, it is a copy and paste of the 1963 variant.
+The Código Penal de 1963 sees a new penal code established in Spain, with the new abortion laws bearing little difference from the 1941 laws.
+Minor modifications were added such as penalties given to doctors who conducted abortions and pharmacists who provided drugs to assist abortions.
+When the Código Penal was established again in 1973, it was a copy of the 1963 version.

 1974

 In dealing with the evolving problems of women, President of Government Arias Navarro said in 1974 ahead of the International Year of the Woman, that Spain needed a "genuine and profitable Spanish feminism", a feminism that had Spanish origins and was free of foreign influence.
 It should not come from "communities of traditions well differentiated to ours or that are in a very different state of development."
 Navarro was likely indicating support for Sección Femenina, and not for other qualified Spanish feminists of the period like Mercedes Formica and Maria Angeles Durán.

 In 1974 and 1975, there were no full women's associations as the government required they have more than 19 members, and the Catholic Church was still involved in trying to discourage the official recognition of such associations.

 In 1974, 2,863 Spanish women had abortions in London.

 In 1974, 51% of the doctors said in a survey that they considered the existence of free birth control consultations to be something they would like to see offered by the government.